deNBI/bibigrid_hybrid_cloud_elixir/readme.md

 # BiBiGrid Hybrid- and Multi-Cloud Hands-on

-This tutorial is a reworked/optimized version of the Hands-on session of the [**Cloud User Meeting: BiBiGrid Hands-on**](https://github.com/deNBI/bibigrid_clum) based on the latest release of BiBiGrid.
+This tutorial is a reworked version of the Hands-on session of the [**Cloud User Meeting: BiBiGrid Hands-on**](https://github.com/deNBI/bibigrid_clum) based on the latest release of BiBiGrid for Hybrid- and Multi-Cloud setups.

 ## Prerequisites

 - System base on Linux, OSX (tested) or Windows Subsystem for Linux (untested)
 - required software packages
   - Python > 3.6
   - git (required)
   - openssh
 - Openstack API access to two clouds

 ## Download BiBiGrid